You are listening to the Sean Hannity Radio Show Podcast.

 Who would have known that?

-And this is where America's main street will begin its big, beautiful combat that you're always you are seeing it right now.
+And this is where America's Main Street will begin its big, beautiful comeback that you are seeing it right now.

 This is a comeback of historic proportions.